 Psychology at UTM offers one Minor program, two Major programs, and three Specialist programs.
-We also contribute to the Concurrent Teacher Education Program (CTEP) and to one additional Specialist Program hosted by the Forensic Science Program.
+We also contribute to the Specialist Program hosted by the Forensic Science Program.
 As a broad discipline that includes the life sciences (neurobiology, genetics of behaviour etc.), the social sciences (e.g., personality, social behaviour), as well as cognitive science (e.g., perception, cognition, language and communication), our programs and course offerings reflect this breadth as follows:

-The Behaviour, Genetics, and Neurobiology (BGNB) Specialist program is an interdisciplinary program that combines psychology with life science courses in biology, chemistry, and mathematics to provide excellent preparation for graduate studies in the neurosciences.
+- The Neuroscience Specialist program is an interdisciplinary program that combines psychology with life science courses in biology, chemistry, and mathematics to provide excellent preparation for graduate studies in the neurosciences.

 - The Exceptionality in Human Learning (EHL) Major and Specialist programs are interdisciplinary programs that provide different levels of concentration in human development (typical and atypical), abnormal behaviour, and disability issues.
 In particular, the EHL Specialist program, which culminates in our Practicum in Exceptionality seminar, provides excellent preparation for students interested in graduate studies in education, social work, occupational therapy, speech and language pathology, and related areas.